rijalghodi/flashcards/README.md

 - create selector's to access the states for manipulation; (`react-redux`)
 - with `useDispatch()` dispatch actions to the store to update rendering; (`react-redux`)
 - understand the view => middleware => Action (dispatch) => view Redux workflow

-## To Run

-Run `npm start` in the project root and the app will be available on port 3000.

-Click [this link](https://rijalghodi-flashcards.netlify.app) to see the project deployment.

 ## Route